-MUSIC INDUSTRY COMMUNICATIONS (MIC)
+MUSIC TECHNOLOGY (MIC)

-MIC 100 INTRODUCTION TO MASS COMMUNICATIONS 3 credits (3T)
+MIC 100 INTRODUCTION TO MASS COMMUNICATIONS (3T) 3 credi

 This course provides the student with general study of mass communications and journalism.
 This course includes theory, development, regulation, operation, and effects upon society.
 Upon completion of this class, students should be able to decide the field of mass communications on which to focus.